christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Fig. 1.5.
 Tiberius Julius Sauromates II, King of Bosphorus, who was the son of Tiberius Julius Cotys (aka Tiberius Julius Alexander aka Arrius Calpernius Piso aka Arrius Varus aka Emperor Nerva), great-grandson of Dynamis aka Cleopatra and Mark Antony.
-Does he look familiar?
+Does he look familiar? ΒΑCΙΛΕΩC CΑVΡΟΜΑΤΟΥ in the above coin translates to "King of the Sauromatians".
 Sauromates is a Greek rendering of "Sarmatian", refering to the Scythian tribe who came from the Pontic steppe.

 One name that shows up in the family trees of all the people listed above is Simon Boethus who I identify as (king/Tetrarch) Ptolemy